lukehaddock/TimeKit/README.md

 Wait+ <br />
 Delay 1x - this is an extension of Delay 1 but unlike Delay 1 it can delay for a number of frames greater than just 1.
 It is also loopable so you can delay for 0,1,2... frames and output a loop of delayed values <br />
 <br />
 I would love to be able to extend this to include a Delay+ patch, but this is a harder problem to solve because delay needs to record every value and then retrieve them at the appropriate time.
-The naturaly way to do this is with JSON, but once you start recording a lot of JSON Origami performance suffers noticably
+The natural way to do this is with JSON, but once you start recording a lot of JSON Origami performance suffers noticably